Written by Sean McPheat |

 With this question, you want to point to the future of your business with the customer.
 The proposal on the table is but a stepping-stone to a broad and long-term mutually beneficial relationship.

 “So, this gives you an entire year of worry-free operation for only £2,675.
 This will get us started Susan and take care of your immediate needs.
-Then, after a few months we can begin to look at a plan to outfit your whole plant—OK?”
+Then, after a few months we can begin to look at a plan to outfit your whole plant— is that OK?”

 This gives the prospect the chance to make a decision now and look at future prospects for the rest of the business.
 By highlighting what could be happening in the future, you open up opportunities for further discussions.